Fly the Branded Skies

 21. Air Canada: Toronto-Pearson to Tokyo-Narita.

 Air Canada inherited this flight number from its merger with Canadian Airlines, which in turn inherited it from CP Air.
-At the time, flight 1 flew to Tokyo from Vancouver5 — but of course today’s 777s have longer range.
+At the time, flight 1 flew to Tokyo from Vancouver ((You can see this in Canadian’s inaugural timetable.)) — but of course today’s 777s have longer range.

 22. All Nippon Airways: Washington-Dulles to Tokyo-Narita.